siderolabs/talos/website/content/v1.15/reference/configuration/block/existingvolumeconfig.md

     ExistingVolumeConfig is an existing volume configuration document.
     Existing volumes allow to mount partitions (or whole disks) that were created outside of Talos.
 Volume will be mounted under `/var/mnt/<name>`.
-    The existing volume config name should not conflict with user volume names.
+    The name must not be taken by a user or external volume.
 title: ExistingVolumeConfig
 ---